SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Extension_Modules.md

 #### gRPC Configuration

-The configuration for the gRPC related settings are stored in the optional file *CommunicationGateway.gRPC.config.json*.
-This file can be changed at runtime and changes will reflect immediately so there's no need to restart the CommunicationGateway service.
+The configuration for the gRPC-related settings is stored in the optional file *CommunicationGateway.gRPC.config.json*.
+This file can be changed at runtime, and changes will be effective immediately without any need to restart the CommunicationGateway service.

 Example: